1) What percentage of international students do you accept each year?

 3) What is a DSO?

 The Designated School Official is the person on-campus designated to assist International Students.
-At ICO, the DSO is Lavern Young, Assistant Dean for Academic Administration and Registrar
+At ICO, the DSO is Geoffrey Goodfellow, Associate Dean for Academic Assessment and Records

 4) What is an F-1 Nonimmigrant?

 An F-1 Nonimmigrant is a foreign student pursuing a full course of study at an academic institution authorized to admit foreign students.

 5) What is a Form I-20?
 How and when do I get one?

 A Form I-20 is the Certificate of Eligibility for Nonimmigrant (F-1) Students issued by the college accepting students.
 An approved college may issue one to a foreign accepted applicant after proof of financial responsibility has been met.
 The DSO will mail you an I-20 no later than 30 days prior to the start of the fall quarter.

 Department of Homeland Security regulations require that individuals seeking status as an F-1 nonimmigrant student pay a $200 fee to cover the costs for the continued operation of the Student Exchange Visitor Program, including the administration and maintenance of SEVIS.
 Student and exchange visitors will have the options to pay with a check by mail or with a credit card via the internet.
 The DHS will also accept fee payment from a third party, either in the U.S. or abroad.
 For current SEVIS fee information, please see the U.S. Immigration & Customs Enforcement website.

 7) Is a passport required for entry to the United States?
 Birth certificate?
 Social Insurance Number?